Raghad-Moqady/Raghad-Moqady/README.md

 ## Profile under construction...
 # 💫 About Me:
 I'm a Software Engineer on a journey to become a Full Stack Developer.
-I've recently reviewed JavaScript and am currently advancing my skills in React.js, while starting to explore Backend development with ASP.NET MVC and APIs.
 I enjoy building modern web applications and continuously pushing my skills forward.

 ## 🌐 Socials: